snijderlab/stitch/README.md

 dotnet test tests
 ```

+# Documentation

+Documentation can be build using docfx.

 # Examples

 The 'examples' folder contains some examples which can be run to see what the program is up to.